windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ### Scraping the Windmill documentation

+We could have written the script that fetches from Github, but since it's generic task, there is already a community contributed script that does exactly that on the Windmill Hub: [Windmill Hub](https://hub.windmill.dev/scripts/github/1568/get-repo-content-github)

+Direclty from Windmill, we picked the script that fetches the content of a repository from Github and forked it.

-I took a script on the [Windmill Hub](https://hub.windmill.dev/scripts/github/1568/get-repo-content-github) and modified it to only extract content from markdown files.
+We modified it to only extract content from markdown files.
 As we are using Docusaurus, we also need to transform the path of the file to get the correct URL.

 <details><summary>Code: Extract content from Github</summary><p>